DhaivatN/ai-agent-project/README.md

 # FitFindr 🛍️

 FitFindr is a small multi-tool AI agent that helps you search secondhand fashion listings, figure out how a thrifted piece fits into your wardrobe, and generate a shareable “fit card” caption.
-It’s built as a hands-on exploration of **agentic AI** — not just prompting an LLM, but orchestrating multiple tools, passing state, handling retries, and staying useful when things go wrong.
+It’s built as a hands-on exploration of **agentic AI**, orchestrating multiple tools, passing state, handling retries, and staying useful when things go wrong.

 ---